-The course provides a comprehensive examination of British life and multiculturalism past, present, and future.
+The course provides a comprehensive examination of British life and multiculturalism past, present, and future through a business lens.
 Students learn what makes Britain a nation via a range of topics on politics and monarchy, media and arts, and society.
-These aims are achieved through engagement with visual media of various kinds, as well as increasing understanding of the power and implications of visual literacy in both conceptual and practical terms.

-Course Learning Outcomes:
+Student Learning Outcomes